alywonder/agentic-ai/libs/awhere/README.md

 # ⧊where (awhere): Agents Anywhere
 *An agentic workflow platform.*

-This is the root workspace for different packages in ⧊where framework

 > THIS PROJECT IS IN ACTIVE DEVELOPMENT.
 PLEASE CHECK BACK LATER!